About our Inpatient Unit redevelopment

 Why is the Inpatient Unit being redeveloped?

-What difference will private, en-suite rooms make?
+What difference will the new rooms make?

 • Protect dignity and privacy